zautke/docker-nginx-http3/readme.md

       - '443:443/udp' # use UDP for usage of HTTP/3
 ```

-Note : ports in TCP and UDP to expose HTTP/3 they must be the same
+Note: both TCP and UDP HTTP/3 ports needs to be the same